DigitalEarthSweden/digital-earth-sweden-community/README.md

 ## Running a Notebook Server Without Cloning the Repo

 If you want to quickly check out the tutorials without saving any changes or downloading the files locally, you can run the notebook server directly from the Docker image.
 This is a great option if you’re just exploring and don’t need to save your work.
+If you do not have Docker installed or know how to use it check out [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/)

 ### How to Run